corbyn-jpg/corbyn-jpg/README.md

 ## About Me

-I'm a passionate software developer currently completing my second year in software development, with a strong focus on modern web technologies and full-stack development.
-I thrive on transforming complex problems into elegant, user-friendly solutions.
-When I'm not coding, you'll find me immersed in a good book, exploring virtual worlds through video games, or enjoying the outdoors with my horse.
+I'm a developer with a focus on web development, working with modern frameworks and technologies to create engaging user experiences.
+My coding style includes tea, a hunched back and my cat trying to sit on my keyboard.
+When I'm not coding, I can be found reading a book, playing video games or riding my horse.

 ---